makyul/sensors-software/Robonomics.md

 ---
 ## Device firmware
-Download airrohr-flasher for your OS from [here](https://github.com/airalab/sensors-connectivity/releases/tag/v0.4).
+Download `airrohr-flasher` for your OS from [here](https://github.com/airalab/sensors-connectivity/releases/tag/v0.4).
 Connect ESP to computer via micro-USB and run flasher.

 For Linux firstly you need to get permission to USB port:
 ```bash
 sudo usermod -a -G dialout $USER
 ```
-After that you need to restart computer.
+Then restart computer.

 Now you can run flasher (don't forget to give it permission to execute):
 ```bash